PHOTOS: Dayton vs. Florida Atlantic

 1 /

-Dayton against Florida Atlantic in the first round of the NIT on Wednesday, March 19, 2025, at Baldwin Arena in Boca Raton, Fla.
+Dayton's Anthony Grant, right, greets Florida Atlantic's John Jakus before a game in the first round of the NIT on Wednesday, March 19, 2025, at Baldwin Arena in Boca Raton, Fla.
 David Jablonski/Staff

 Cookie Settings